-Garrath Williams - Sports Performance & Programme Manager
+Garrath Williams: Sports Performance & Programme Manager

-Alongside a thoroughly rewarding and successful Army career, I was privileged to have been involved in some amazing projects that allowed me to prove the links between the people and environments I enjoyed.
-These included planning and managing sports tours and events as well as creating and project managing a large international fundraising rugby match in the run up to the 2013 British and Irish Lions Tour of Australia, which raised in excess of £100k for military charities.
-Additionally to this, I established Endurance Development a small organisation that provided bespoke team, character and leadership development facilitation to elite sport, school and corporate clients.
+As an officer in the Australian Army I continued to maintain my interest and passion for sport as a player, coach, manager and administrator.
+It was during my time in and immediately after returning from Afghanistan that I was struck by the many similarities between the performance and team culture in both sport and the military.
+Alongside a thoroughly rewarding and successful Army career, I was privileged to be involved in some amazing projects that allowed me to prove the links between the people and environments I enjoyed.
+These included planning and managing sports tours and events as well as creating and project-managing an international fundraising rugby match in the run-up to the 2013 British and Irish Lions Tour of Australia, which raised in excess of £100k for military charities.
+I also established Endurance Development, a small organisation that provided bespoke team, character and leadership development facilitation to elite sport, school and corporate clients.